ar-bansal/cv-sift-for-image-classification/README.md

 3. **Classification**: Standard scaler + SVM with RBF kernel.

 ## Results
-- Best models
+### Best Models

 | SVM Kernel  | SVM C | SVM Degree | Training Accuracy | Validation Accuracy |
 |-------------|-------|------------|-------------------|---------------------|
 | rbf*        | 1.0   | -          | 81.59             | 72.69               |
 | poly        | 1.0   | 3          | 84.63             | 67.31               |

 The starred model was selected as the best performing model.
 For that model, grid search was used with poly and rbf kernels.

-- Training confusion matrix for the best model
+### Training Confusion Matrix for the Best Model

 |               | True Clubs | True Diamonds | True Hearts | True Spades |
 |---------------|------------|---------------|-------------|-------------|
 | Pred Clubs    | 1478       | 54            | 99          | 164         |